vishalvibes/vishalvibes.github.io/writings.md

 But felt equally unwilling to leave work and go out in the weather.<br>

-Something clicked: I craved wasn't escape but connection - to feel the moist, cool breeze on my face, witness fresh radiant leaflets, and breathe in the petrichor rising from the rain-kissed soil.<br>
+Something clicked: I craved not escape but connection - to feel the moist, cool breeze on my face, witness fresh radiant leaflets, and breathe in the petrichor rising from the rain-kissed soil.<br>

 I went ahead and opened my windows.<br>